A year ago (2017) we chose a figure from the whole NotOriginalMinis community to create it from cero.

 It is important to nail this aspect and we had a great concept art on which to base our paint with two powerful light sources.

-Normally I charge 7€ per millimeter so for this figure I would charge 525€.
+Normally I charge 7€ per mm (in 2017) so for this figure I would charge 525€.
 There are many great painters out there who would have done a fantastic job.
 I ignore their rates.
 We expect this investment to save from the total cost as well as the concept art, etc.